74AC153/logger/README.md

 ## logger_ctl

-Run logger_ctl with no arguments to see an overview of its commandline arguments.
+Run logger_ctl with no arguments to see an overview of its command-line arguments.

 Example: Assuming that all error log items contain the string 'error':